kube-rs/website/docs/kubernetes-version.md

     While exceeding the supported version range is likely to work for most api resources: **we do not test** kube's functionality **outside this version range**.

 In minor skews, both kube and Kubernetes will share a large functioning API surface, while relying on deprecated apis to fill the gap.
 However, the **further you stray** from the range you are **increasingly likely** to encounter rust structs that doesn't work against your cluster, or miss support for resources entirely.

+## Special Abstractions

+In a small number of cases, kube provides abstractions on top of certain api resources that are not managed along with the generated sources.
+For these cases we currently __track the source__ and remove when Kubernetes removes them.

+This only affects a small number of special resources such as `CustomResourceDefinition`, `Event`, `Lease`, `AdmissionReview`.

+### Example

+The `CustomResourceDefinition` resource at `v1beta1` was [removed](https://kubernetes.io/docs/reference/using-api/deprecation-guide/) in Kubernetes `1.22`:

+> The apiextensions.k8s.io/v1beta1 API version of CustomResourceDefinition is no longer served as of v1.22.

+Their replacement; in `v1` was released in Kubernetes `1.16`.

+Kube had special support for both versions of `CustomResourceDefinition` from `0.26.0` up until [`0.72.0`](https://github.com/kube-rs/kube-rs/releases/tag/0.72.0) when kube supported structs from Kubernetes >= 1.22.

+This special support took the form of the proc macro [CustomResource] and [associated helpers](https://docs.rs/kube/latest/kube/core/crd/index.html) that allowing pinning the crd version to `v1beta1` up until its removal.
+It is now `v1` only.

 --8<-- "includes/abbreviations.md"
 --8<-- "includes/links.md"